- Fee assured

 - Verified this account

-I completed my orthopaedic training in Edinburgh before being awarded the British Orthopaedic Association transitional fellowship in complex and revision joint replacement surgery which I completed in the North East of England.
-I then undertook a fellowship at the world renowned North Sydney Orthopaedic and Sports Medicine Centre (NSOSMC) where I developed a specialist interest in sports related injuries of the knee with particular emphasis on ligament & cartilage reconstruction surgery, and computer & robotic assisted knee replacement surgery.
+He completed his orthopaedic training in Edinburgh before being awarded the British Orthopaedic Association fellowship in complex and redo hip and knee replacement surgery.
+He then completed a fellowship in Sydney, Pittsburgh and Philadelphia under the supervision of world experts in the surgical management of soft tissue injuries of the knee with particular emphasis on ligament reconstruction and robotic assisted surgery.

 Areas of interest

 Soft tissue injuries;

 - Spire Murrayfield Hospital 122 Corstorphine Road Edinburgh EH12 6UD

 Anaesthetists worked with

 - Dr Euan McGregor Fee Assured

 - Dr David Ray Not Fee Assured

 Outcomes following hip and knee replacement surgery